cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 The operator can orchestrate a continuous backup infrastructure that is based on the [Barman](https://pgbarman.org) tool.
-Instead of using the classical architecture with a Barman server, which backup many PostgreSQL instances, the operator will use the `barman-cloud-wal-archive` and `barman-cloud-backup` tools.
+Instead of using the classical architecture with a Barman server, which backs up many PostgreSQL instances, the operator relies on the `barman-cloud-wal-archive`, `barman-cloud-backup`, `barman-cloud-backup-list`, and `barman-cloud-backup-delete` tools.
 As a result, base backups will be *tarballs*.
 Both base backups and WAL files can be compressed and encrypted.